jonlpersson/ed-latimore/site/_posts/2020-02-23-how-to-forgive-yourself-in-6-steps.md

 > We found that memories seem to literally fade: people consistently remembered visual scenes as being less vibrant than they were originally experienced," said Cooper.
 "We had expected that memories would get less accurate after a delay, but we did not expect that there would be this qualitative shift in the way that they were remembered.

-Fortunately, time weakens our memories and gives us the ability to change our interactions with the event that makes us guilty.
-I remember how often I'd be wracked with guilt in the first 2 years of my sobriety.
-Now that I'm 6 years in, I experience guilt even less.
+Fortunately, time weakens our memories and allows us to change our interactions with the event that makes us guilty.
+I remember how often I'd be wracked with guilt in the first two years of my sobriety.
+Now that I'm six years in, I experience guilt even less.

 ***(Read: "[10 Observations From 2 Years Of Sobriety](/sobriety-benefits/)")***